BaronVonBoolean/The-Baron-s-Linguistics/docs/word.md

 - IPA parts are stored as an array for efficient manipulation
 - Lemma references are cached to avoid repeated lookups
 - String operations are optimized for common use cases

+## Related Types

+The Word class is part of a larger type system that includes:

+- `PhoneticAnnotation`: Structure for phonetic representations
+- `PhoneticRule`: Definition of phonetic transformation rules
+- `PhoneticRuleset`: Collection of phonetic rules
+- `PhoneticAlphabet`: Supported phonetic alphabet types ('ipa' | 'arpa' | 'ascii')